Matt-Cowsert/FOCUS_Spec/guidelines/spec-change-guidelines.md

 Any change in the specification that does not require modification by the consumer to continue using the specification for published use cases.

 Examples:
-  - Adding a new column for a new use case or
+  - Adding a new column for a new supported feature
-  - Adding a new category for an existing that does not require splitting or re-categorization.
+  - Adding a new category for an existing column that does not require splitting or re-categorization.

 ### Migration Compatible Change